simple-icons/simple-icons/CONTRIBUTING.md

 * **Issue Body:** Links to official sources for the brand's icon and colors (e.g. media kits, brand guidelines, SVG files etc.)

-If you have an affiliation to the brand you are requesting that allows you to speak on their behalf then please disclose that in your issue as it can help speed up our research processes.
+If you have an affiliation to the brand you are requesting that allows you to speak on their behalf then please disclose that in your issue as it can help speed up our research process.

 ## Adding or Updating an Icon